-Goodwill is the brand reputation which is built-up in relation to specific goods or services and which attracts customers.
+Goodwill is the brand reputation that is built up in relation to specific goods or services and which attracts customers.
 Where a business has established goodwill it is expected that customers will return to purchase something from the business.
 The buyer will therefore seek reassurance that he is protected from the seller adversely affecting its goodwill.
 The buyer will usually require the inclusion of restrictive covenants into the agreement, such as a non-competition clause.

 Employees and TUPE

 The Transfer of Undertakings (Protection of Employment) Regulations (‘TUPE’) protects employees' rights on the transfer of assets of a business.
 The fundamental principle of TUPE is that if a seller is buying the assets of the business as a ‘going concern’ (ie the company is running and making a profit), the employees engaged in that business will be deemed to transfer to the buyer automatically.
 On that basis, the buyer and the seller will have to liaise early in order to inform and consult affected employees.